opitzconsulting/phonegap-proxy/README.md

 For this to work we use the `Bayeux` protocol (see (http://cometd.org/documentation/bayeux)[http://cometd.org/documentation/bayeux]).
 This provides pub/sub messaging between any connected clients, without the need of any furhter server programming.
 Furthermore, there are servers in java, ruby and node.js for this (see above).

 The client is an own build of cordova-js, see here: [https://github.com/tigbro/incubator-cordova-js/tree/phonegap-proxy](https://github.com/tigbro/incubator-cordova-js/tree/phonegap-proxy).
 This introduces the new build platform `proxy`.
-To generate it just call `jake` and get the file `pkg/cordova.proxy.js`.
+To generate it just call `jake` and get the file `pkg/cordova.proxy.js` and `lib/proxy/plugin/proxy/cordova.proxy.server.js`.
 This platform inherits everything from `common`and implements the `cordova/exec` using a remote call to the device using socket.io.

 On the device there is a special dispatching function for the `exec` calls: